dconnet/AgilityBook/AgilityBook/Readme.txt

 --------------------

 wxWidgets: http://www.wxwidgets.org/
-I'm currently using version 2.8.10.
+I'm currently using version 2.8.11.
+Previously released with 2.8.10.
+Also, kept current with development trunk of 2.9.x.
 Make sure WXWIN is set to wxWidgets root directory.

 === Changes to <trunk> [2.9.1]: